-The attached notes from (1) to (42) are an integral part of these consolidated financial statements and to be read with them,
+\The Retained earnings include an amount of EGP 69 million transferred from spin off reserve, which is non distributable.
+The attached notes from (1) to (43) are an integral part of these consolidated financial statements and to be read with them.

-E-finance for Digital and Financial Investments Company Consolidated statement of change in shareholders equity for the financial year ended December, 31
+E-finance for Digital and Financial Investments S.A.E Consolidated statement of change in shareholders equity for the financial year ended December 31, 2023